 The additional Phase V site in Reach 5B, immediately upstream of the Phase III site constructed in 2021 in Reach 5, is in the 60% design Phase.
-Sonoma Water right-of-way staff presented the right-of-way compensation offer and agreement to the property owner in the fall of 2022 and the property owner responded with a counteroffer.
-Sonoma Water addressed the questions, concerns and proposed requirements in the counteroffer to the extent possible and is waiting for a response from the property owner.
+Sonoma Water right-of-way staff presented the right-of-way compensation offer and agreement to the property owner in the fall of 2022 and is negotiating terms with the property owner.